robusta-dev/robusta/docs/playbook-reference/defining-playbooks/external-playbook-repositories.rst

 External actions are loaded using the ``playbookRepos`` Helm value, with either HTTPs or SSH in the case of git repositories, and appropriate URLs in the case of externally hosted Python packages.
-The way Robusta distinguishes between the case of git repository and an external package is to check if the URL ends with `.tar`, `.tar.gz`, `.tar.gz`, `.tar.bz2`, or `.tbz2` - if that is the case, the source is treated as an external package; otherwise the URL is treated as a git repository address.
+The way Robusta distinguishes between the case of git repository and an external package is to check if the URL ends with `.tar` or `.tar.gz`
+- if that is the case, the source is treated as an external package; otherwise the URL is treated as a git repository address.

 If you are going to be using an external git repository via HTTPS, you just need to configure